dinki/View-Assist/wiki/docs/viewassist-setup/view-assist-integration/index.md

 ## Manual Install

 This integration can be installed by downloading the [view_assist](https://github.com/dinki/view_assist_integration/tree/main/custom_components) directory into your Home Assistant /config/custom_components directory and then restart Home Assistant.
-We have plans to make this easier through HACS but are waiting for acceptance.

 ## Master Configuration